 Look around you.
 There are countless examples of people who fall into one of three areas:

-- Those who do not question their life, purpose or existence – they simply live day to day governed by routines and easily become distraught when one of those routines changes – life generally seems empty or like a struggle
+- Those who do not question their life, purpose, or existence.
+They simply live day to day governed by routines and easily become distraught when one of those routines changes.
+To them, life generally seems empty or like a struggle.

-- Those who ask about life and their purpose, yet don’t seem to find any concrete answers – they struggle some days, see the light on other days, but ultimately seek
+- Those who ask about life and their purpose, yet don’t seem to find any concrete answers.
+They struggle some days, see the light on other days, but ultimately are left seeking perpetually without any concrete satisfaction.

-- Those who ask about life and their purpose and get answers that are satisfactory to their existence – they live lives that to others may seem “easy” or “lucky” or enlightened
+- Those who ask about life and their purpose and get answers that are satisfactory to their needs.
+They have lives that others may see as easy, lucky, or enlightened.
+They appear genuinely content, at peace, and empowered.

-Think now of yourself and which group you fall into.
-I think what many people will find is that they fall into the second group.
-Whichever group you find yourself in, think now of others you know who fall into the other two groups.
-Can you see the connections?
-Can you see how their levels of happiness or unhappiness directly correlate to how they are living life – seeking purpose or not?
+Think of yourself now, and which group you fall into.
+I find that many people in our society today fall into the second group.
+Whichever group you associate with, think now of any others that you know who may fall into either of the other two groups.
+Can you see the connections and how their levels of happiness or unhappiness directly correlate to how they are living life and the choices they are making?

-I truly feel and believe deep within me that we are meant to be here to re-discover the amazing beings of light that we are.
+I deeply feel and believe that we are meant to be here to re-discover the amazing beings of light that we are and the potential we have.
 We need the contrast that comes with the physical.
 We need to be able to express our free will.
 This is why this world is set up as it is.
-Some people even say that “we are God discovering itself” – I do not doubt that as a possibility today.
+Some people even say that we are God discovering itself.
+I do not doubt that as a possibility today.

 Even though I also believe that nothing is inherently “bad” or “good” – there are of course actions that serve the expansion of our consciousness and those that don’t.
 Growing in consciousness happens the most when we raise our levels of vibrations.
 Actions, thoughts or words that vibrate at high frequencies raise our consciousness, an example could be meditation.
 Actions, thoughts or words that vibrate at low frequencies lower our consciousness, an example could be gossiping.
 Ultimately we decide with our thoughts, words and actions in which direction we grow.